nemec/clipr/README.md

 ## Default Argument Values

 Set default values for a property in the config object's constructor.
-If a value is provided on the command line, it will overwrite the default value.
+If a value is provided on the command line, it will overwrite the default value, and as mentioned in an earlier section, a `NumArgsConstraint.Optional` will overwrite the "default" value only if the argument is provided.

 ```csharp
 public class Options